JCPenney's Hope & Wonder launches Black History Month collection

 MORE IN THIS SECTION

-Building on its positive debut last year, where the collection donated $100,000 to Black Girls Smile, a non-profit organization that provides Black women and girls with education, resources and support to lead mentally healthy lives, by 2023 the 100 % of net proceeds from the Black History Month collection will be donated.
+Building on its positive debut last year, where JCPenney's Hope & Wonder Black History Month collection donated $100,000 to Black Girls Smile, a nonprofit that provides Black women and girls with education, resources and support to lead mentally healthy lives, 100 % of net proceeds will once again be donated in 2023.

 Michelle Wlazlo, JCPenney’s chief merchandising officer, stated: